4styler/gcode-to-png/README.md

   - That option will scale the hole image.
 Use youre Bed Size

 $var9.Move_X = 25 #mm
   - That will move your object "Gcode" to another position.
+Negative values are also possible.

 $var9.Move_Y = 30 #mm
   - That will move your object "Gcode" to another position.
+Negative values are also possible.

 $var9.Scale_Object = 1 #factor
   - With this option you can scale the Object to get the correct size on the Screen